-As at 30 September 2014, the Fund consisted of 27 investments (compared to 28 investments at 30 June 2014).
-The top ten investments represented 48.2% of the Fund at 30 September 2014, while they represented 51.2% at 30 June 2014.
+As at 30 September 2014, the Fund consisted of 12 investments (compared to 11 investments at 30 June 2014).
+The top five investments represented 44.2% of the Fund at 30 September 2014, while they represented 50.7% at 30 June 2014.

-During the quarter to 30 September 2014, eBay, Microsoft, Lowe's and Target all contributed strongly to performance, further assisted by USD strength.
-Microsoft's cloud products drove strong performance in its core enterprise business. eBay continued to recover from its data breach and provide solid operating metrics.
-Its shares jumped on 30 September after announcing plans to spin off PayPal, its online payments business.
-Lowe's did well as the recovery in US housing continued, while a number of the company's recent initiatives are also bearing fruit, including an increased focus on Pro and online sales, payroll investment, general expense discipline and assortment and pricing resets.
+During the period, Microsoft was among the Fund's top contributors as the growth of its cloud products drove strong performance in its core enterprise business. eBay also performed well as it continued to recover from its data breach and provide solid operating metrics.
+The company also saw its shares jump on the last day of the quarter after announcing plans to spin off PayPaI, its online payments business.

+Lowe's also did well as the recovery in US housing continued, while a number of the company's recent initiatives are also bearing fruit, including an increased focus on Pro and online sales, payroll investment, general expense discipline and assortment and pricing resets.
 Furthermore, the company's recent results benefited from a recovery in seasonal sales that were lost to bad weather earlier in the year.
 Likewise, Target rose after nearer-term sales trends signalled improvement while cost-optimisation initiatives gained traction.
-Additionally, insights from the new CEO on his views and likely initiatives bave been well received.
+Additionally, insights from the new CEO on his views and likely initiatives have been well received.